Current employer: West Park CE Primary School

 Current location: West Sussex

-I graduated from Plymouth University in September, 2016, securing a primary teaching job in a primary school in West Sussex.
+I graduated from the University of Plymouth in September, 2016, securing a primary teaching job in a primary school in West Sussex.
 I am teaching a Year 4 class all the subjects embedded within the primary national curriculum.
 It’s great having my own class and being able to plan and teach exciting lessons so that all the children develop a love for learning.

 How has your degree helped/influenced your career path?